Two Major ISPs Are Suffering Outages, Making the Internet Really Slow Right Now - Slashdot

 Some 90 pages into the 2015 Order it explained how the 2014 Netflix-Level 3-Verizon dispute was not a violation.

-Nothing to see, move along (Score:3)
+Nothing to see, move along (Score:2, Insightful)

 You do know that Trolls guard bridges..